maybleMyers/pusa/PusaV1/README.md

 All scripts save their output in an `outputs` directory, which will be created if it doesn't exist.

 !!! :sparkles: **Please note that we have two core unique parameters that differ from other methods. `--cond_position`** is Comma-separated list of frame indices for conditioning.
 You can use any position from 0 to 20. **`--noise_multipliers`** is "Comma-separated noise multipliers for conditioning frames.
 A value of 0 means the condition image is used as totally clean, higher value means add more noise.
 For I2V, you can use 0.2 or any from 0 to 1, add some noise like 0.2 noise to the condition frame is stronly suggested for Wan2.2 .
 For Start-End-Frame, you can use 0.2,0.4, or any from 0 to 1. **`--lora_alpha`** is another very important parameter.
 A bigger alpha would bring more temporal consistency (i.e., make generated frames more like conditioning part), but may also cause small motion or even collapse.
-We recommend using a value around 1.3-1.5 for Wan2.1 and 1.4-1.6 for Wan2.2.
+We recommend using a value around 1.3-1.5 for Wan2.1 and high_lora_alpha 1.4-1.6 & low_lora_alpha around 1.4 for Wan2.2.
 For **`--num_inference_steps`**, **10 steps** or more are recommended for standard inference, while **4 steps** are sufficient with [LightX2V](https://github.com/ModelTC/LightX2V) acceleration. **`--cfg_scale`** should be set to **1.0** when using LightX2V, and around **3.0** for standard inference.

 **⚡ LightX2V Acceleration Notes:**
 - Use `--lightx2v` flag to enable acceleration